TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/10-Outlook/4-Property-mapping.rst

 Allow mapping of sub-properties
 ===============================

+.. todo: \TYPO3\CMS\Extbase\Domain\Model\FrontendUserGroup has been deprecated with
+         Version 11 and removed with version 12. make another example

 It's also possible to map to subtypes.
 In the above example, the `FrontendUser` has a sub-property of type :php:`TYPO3\CMS\Extbase\Domain\Model\FrontendUserGroup`.
 If you wanna map an incoming id,